SepehrTabatabai/Flutter-DrumApplication/README.md

 This project is a starting point for a Flutter application.

-To run the Flutter Drama Application on your local machine, follow these steps:
+To run the Flutter Drum Application on your local machine, follow these steps:

 1. Make sure you have Flutter and Dart installed.
 If not, you can download and install them from [here](https://flutter.dev/docs/get-started/install).
 2. Also Take Care About Gradel Version And dependencies Use The Same Version
+3. Also Check stable internet connection because of vpn or proxy
+4. Create Your Project And import or Copy Codes And Run The Project

 A few resources to get you started if this is your first Flutter project: